-We’ve just released a new feature to help you optimize your source catalogue(s).
-You can now perform multiple actions on your catalogue: modification, addition, replacement and deletion of product data, as well as the creation of new fields in your catalogue.
+This time we want to introduce you to a new feature to help you optimize your source catalogue(s).
+You can perform multiple actions on your catalogue: modification, addition, replacement and deletion of product data, as well as the creation of new fields in your catalogue.
 How is this feature useful for your business?
 Follow these steps to enrich your catalogue in Lengow…

 N.B. the data in the back office of your e-commerce solution is not impacted.